msupply-foundation/conforma-docs/content/docs/about/standards.md

 support@conforma.nz

+A demo version of Conforma is available for you or your team to test, complete with walk-through tutorials.
+Please see the [Demo](../Accessingdemo/) section.

 ## Accessing the source code

 Half of the Conforma code is available from the [Conforma server repository](https://github.com/openmsupply/conforma-server) and the other half from the [Conforma front-end repository](https://github.com/openmsupply/conforma-web-app).